 If sps_max_luma_transform_size_64_flag equal to 0 (i.e., maximum transform size in luma samples is equal to 32), no QM for 64x64 has to be decoded.

+The last optimization, which is crossed out as above, will make adaptation parameter set (APS) parsing be dependent on sequence parameter set (SPS).
+This is not a desirable feature, and therefore it is proposed to remove the last aspect in the current version (v4) proposal.
+It is asserted that the impact on QM bit rates is very tiny.